- Pictured here: Sabina and Marc’s engagement shoot in the Financial District captured by Magnolia Studios.

 O&B can be thanked for many of the city’s top event spaces and restaurants, and good news - the company does catering, too.
 Its chefs are up to just about any culinary challenge, offering breakfast menus (perfect for a brunch wedding) filled with artisan butter croissants and mini danishes as well as an array of customizable cocktail, lunch and dinner options.

 Speaking of Oliver & Bonancini, its ritzy Financial District restaurant, Canoe, is a fan favourite.
 It’s one of the best places in the city to host a rehearsal dinner thanks to its swanky private dining room (which boasts stellar views of Lake Ontario) and its menu brimming with contemporary Canadian eats, like Newfoundland cod and Ontario beef rib eye.

 Hudson’s Bay is one of the first places Canadian couples turn when crafting their wedding registries - and for good reason.
 If you’ve ever set foot in a Hudson’s Bay store, you know the treasures that they hold.
 From Le Creuset cookware to Hudson’s Bay Company blankets, you can find everything to outfit your new marital home here.
 Image: Gordon Ramsay by Royal Doulton Bread Street collection available at Hudson’s Bay.

 Wedding Favours: Squish Candy Store (176 Yonge Street)

-On the lower level of Hudson's Bay you'll find Squish Candy.
-This artisinal candy store has over a hundred flavours of gourmet gummies including Proseco Bears, Champagne Roses and lemon and raspberry Ring Bling.
+On the lower level of Hudson’s Bay you'll find Squish Candy’s Toronto location.
+This artisanal candy store has over a hundred flavours of gourmet gummies including Proseco Bears, Champagne Roses and lemon and raspberry Ring Bling.
 Stock your sweet table or package up favour bags with these colourful and tasty treats.